soney/ProgramsInformationPeople/_sources/Assessments/week5a2.rst

    :answer_c: total
    :answer_d: accum
    :answer_e: none of the above
-   :feedback_a: No, though sum might be clear, it is also the name of a commonly used function in python, and so there can be issues if sum is used as an accumulator variable.
+   :feedback_a: No, though sum might be clear, it is also the name of a commonly used function in Python, and so there can be issues if sum is used as an accumulator variable.
    :feedback_b: No, x is not a clear enough name to be used for an accumulator variable.
    :feedback_c: Yes, total is a good name for accumulating numbers.
    :feedback_d: Yes, accum is a good name.
 It's both short and easy to remember.